vikingnope/code-sprint/README.md

 ### M2 Savings Goal Engine

-- [ ] M2.1 Allow users to set one or more savings goals (e.g. vacation, emergency funds).
+- [x] M2.1 Allow users to set one or more savings goals (e.g. vacation, emergency funds).
-- [ ] M2.2 Automatically suggest how much a user could save per month, based on their spending patterns.
+- [x] M2.2 Automatically suggest how much a user could save per month, based on their spending patterns.
-- [ ] M2.3 Provide a recommendation engine that suggest areas to cut back on (e.g. "Reducing your delivery food spend by 15% could save you €100/month")
+- [x] M2.3 Provide a recommendation engine that suggest areas to cut back on (e.g. "Reducing your delivery food spend by 15% could save you €100/month")

+### S1 Intelligent Alerts

+- [ ] S1.1 A basic rule engine to simulate alerts (e.g “You’ve spent 80% of your good budget this month!”).

+### S2 Natural-Language Assistant

+- [ ] S2.1 Use a chatbot (or any other natural-language interface) for user interaction, allowing the user to ask questions about their spending patterns and data.

+### C1 Browser Extension

+- [ ] C1.1 A browser extension (for Chrome-based, Gecko-based or WebKit-based browsers).
+This extension should provide alerts when new transactions are recorded.
+Notifications can be triggered manually for the purposes of this prototype.

+### C2 WhatsApp Integration

+- [ ] C2.1 Build a WhatsApp integration which sends push notifications to the user’s WhatsApp account.
+Notifications can be triggered manually for the purposes of this prototype.

 ## Getting Started